Dynamics of neural scaling laws in random feature regression with powerlaw-distributed kernel eigenvalues: Related works

 \section{Related works}

 \selectlanguage{english} Past work has focused on different aspects of learning that we unify here: \citet{Krogh_Hertz_1990,generalization_krogh_1992} and \citet{learning_krogh_1992} were the first to consider the generalization properties of linear regression, its learning dynamics in a stochastic setup and the influence of data and network properties on learning dynamics as well as dynamics close to the interpolation threshold.
-The setup is close to ours, but differs by them not considering kernel regression with power-law distributed eigenvalues. \citet*{Dunmur_1993} studied the effects of noisy data on the performance of linear systems in a stochastic setup at infinite training time $t\rightarrow\infty$. \citet*{advaniHighdimensionalDynamicsGeneralization2020} studied the dynamics of deterministic gradient flow in linear regression with L2 regularization; compared to our work, their work lacks temporal stochasticity and power-law distributed eigenvalue spectra; instead their data is Gaussian i.i.d. \citet*{solvable_maloney_2022} investigated neural scaling laws in linear regression with power-law distributed eigenvalue spectra.
-While they also take into account L2 regularization, the authors take a static viewpoint that describes the stationary point of learning in the asymptotic limit at infinite training time.
-They thus neither consider gradient flow nor stochastic dynamics.
+The setup is close to ours, but differs by them not considering kernel regression with power-law distributed eigenvalues. \citet*{Dunmur_1993} studied the effects of noisy data on the performance of linear systems in a stochastic setup at infinite training time $t\rightarrow\infty$.
+Further approaches include computing the asymptotic limit at $t\rightarrow\infty$ utilizing Green's function approaches \cite{Sollich_1994}, where \citet{Halkjaer_Winther_1996} also considered the effects of modes of the input covariance on the convergence of gradient descent.

+More recent literature is structured into static and dynamic approaches in the following. \\ Among the static approaches, which is the limit of infinite training time, our work is methodologically closest related to \citet{spectral_canatar_2021} and \citet{spectrum_bordelon_2020}, who consider feature regression in a reproducing kernel Hilbert space with power-law distributed kernel eigenvalues.
+While technically the authors introduce stochasticity (finite temperature), they do not exploit the link to Bayesian inference which we expose here. \citet*{cui_2022} extend \citet{spectrum_bordelon_2020} by adding label noise in their setup. \citet*{spigler2020asymptotic} compare student-teacher kernel regression to soft SVM classification and derive generalization error exponents from smoothness and dimensionality assumptions. \citet*{solvable_maloney_2022} investigated neural scaling laws in linear regression with power-law distributed eigenvalue spectra and L2-regularization. \citet*{defilippis2024dimension} study static random feature regression without specific scaling assumptions on sample or system size. \citet*{scaling_atanasov_2024} derive deterministic equivalents for static random feature regression via the S-transform, compactly charting scaling law exponents across many settings.